Fourier--Mukai partners of elliptic ruled surfaces over arbitrary characteristic fields: Introduction

 This article is a part of the second author's doctoral thesis. \paragraph{Notation and conventions} All algebraic varieties $X$ are defined over an algebraically closed field $k$ of characteristic $p\ge 0$.
 A point $x\in X$ means a closed point unless otherwise specified.

 For an elliptic curve $E$, $\Aut_0(E)$ is the group of automorphisms fixing the origin.

 By an \emph{elliptic surface}, we will always mean a smooth projective surface $S$ together with a smooth projective curve $C$ and a relatively minimal projective morphism $\pi\colon S\to C$ whose general fiber is an elliptic curve.
+An \emph{elliptic ruled surface} means a smooth projective surface with a $\PP^1$-bundle structure over an elliptic curve.